 You might be wondering how you will be able to list out every single detail on a one-page resume.
 The truth is that you don’t have to stick to doing that at all.
 In fact, it’s safe to say that the more concise and on point your resume is, the more acknowledgement you’ll get.
 The skills section of your resume should be crisp and clear.
 But what should you actually write in the skills section of the resume?

-With just a one-page resume, you can not ramble about your accomplishments, or mention all your hobbies.
+With just a one-page model, you can not ramble about your accomplishments, or mention all your interests on your resume.
 You need to take a hard look at the details that you use in your CV so that eventually you think more about what the recruiters are searching for.

 What do you need to know about resume skills?